django-oscar/django-oscar-accounts/README.rst

 It uses `double-entry bookkeeping`_ where every transaction is recorded twice (once for the source and once for the destination).
 This ensures the books always balance and there is full audit trail of all transactional activity.
+Your finance people will thank you.

 Despite having 'Oscar' in the name, this package does not import Oscar's classes and so can be used standalone.
+At some point, it may provide helper modules for making integration with Oscar easier.

 .. _`Oscar`: https://github.com/tangentlabs/django-oscar
 .. _`double-entry bookkeeping`: http://en.wikipedia.org/wiki/Double-entry_bookkeeping_system